keijiro/VJUI/README.md

 Installation
 ------------

-VJUI is implemented as a package for Unity Package Manager.
+VJUI is implemented as a package for [Unity Package Manager].
 To install the package into your project, copy `Packages/jp.keijiro.klak.vjui` from this example project into `Packages` of your project.